-As they say, “Birds of a feather flock together,” so their I would say their destruction will come too.
+As they say, “Birds of a feather flock together,” so I would say their destruction will come too.

 Tomorrow we’ll look at…